-Once a region finishes its rendering on a GPU, the rendering result (i.e., the pixel colors) is sent to the CPU and stored.
+Once a region finishes its rendering on a GPU, the pixel colors are sent to the CPU and stored.
 After all regions have finished rendering, the final image is put into a file or sent to a GPU for display.

 Design Motivation Note that our multi-GPU scheduling strategy comes out of our hard learned lessons.
 Our initial design was a general task stealing scheduler aimed at balancing workloads in all stages.
 However, this design did not work out.
 For a long period, we were unable to achieve any performance gain, as the inter-GPU task migration cost consistently canceled out any improvement in load balancing.
 We eventually switched strategy and carefully redesigned the scheduler to eliminate all significant communication.
 The task representation was designed to allow each GPU to quickly re-compute all necessary data from very little information, and non-profitable parallelization was replaced by redundant computation.
-The current strategy works reasonably well on our large test scenes (see Fig. 14 in Section 7).
+The current strategy works reasonably well on our large test scenes (see Fig. 11 in Section 7).